Argali: Behaviour and ecology

+Preformers

 Although they are locally sympatric with Siberian ibex, the two species have differing habitat and pasture preferences, reducing likely competition.
 In Tibet, the argali must regularly compete with other grazing species for pasture, including Tibetan antelope, bharal, Thorold's deer and wild yaks.
-Competition is most serious with livestock, especially domestic yak and domestic sheep, with which argali are frequently forced to intermingle and from which they often catch diseases and parasites.
+Competition is most serious with livestock, especially domestic yaks and domestic sheep, with which argali are frequently forced to intermingle and from which they often catch diseases and parasites.
 The main predators of argali are Himalayan wolves, which often exploit harsh winter conditions (such as deep snow) to capture the wild sheep, though they can and do take specimens of any age or condition year around.
-Where not locally extirpated, snow leopards and leopards are also predators of argali of any age.
+Snow leopards and leopards are also predators of argali of any age.
 Eurasian lynx and wolverines may seldom kill argali to at least the size of winter-weakened ewes.
 Red foxes and domestic dogs (largely those kept by sheep-herders) will prey on lambs.
 Cinereous vultures, lammergeiers and golden eagles have been observed circling herds of ewes with lambs in a possibly predatory manner and remains of argali lambs have been observed in golden eagle nests.
 Smaller predators, such as raptorial birds and smaller mammalian carnivores, are attacked by mother ewes, but in the presence of larger predators, the ewes quickly run away with the lambs following them.

-Status
+Conservation

-Argali are considered a near threatened species, due to domestic livestock ranching and hunting, among other things.
-As the world's largest sheep, the lure to gather a trophy specimen is strong among sports-hunters.
-They are hunted for both their meat and their horns, used in traditional Chinese medicine, and poaching continues to be a major (and difficult to manage) problem.
-Argali have been extirpated from northeastern China, southern Siberia, and parts of Mongolia.
-Populations of predators such as Himalayan wolves and snow leopards have appeared to have been negatively affected by the scarcity of argali.
+The argali is listed as Near Threatened on the IUCN Red List.
+It is hunted for its meat and horns, which are used in traditional Chinese medicine, and poaching continues to be a major threat.
+It has been extirpated in northeastern China, southern Siberia and parts of Mongolia.

-In Pakistan-administered Kashmir, it is listed as an endangered species.
+In Azad Jammu and Kashmir, it is listed as an endangered species.